Node Projects: Linting + Formatting + Conventional Commits

 to act upon staged files when we git commit

-As an added extra, we can also use this approach to standardise commit messages with conventional-commit
+As an added extra, we can also use the same approach of git lifecycle automations to standardise commit messages with conventional-commit

 syntax!
 There'll be a future article diving deeper into the concept of conventional commits and the potential it may have to add value to projects, but for now, we'll go through an optional example of how to set it up.